Migueldc1/Migueldc1/README.md

 Applying a **microbial ecology** perspective, we aim to understand the individual role of key microbial species in [wine fermentations](https://www.semicrobiologia.org/wp-content/uploads/2023/07/5k.-Especial-Microbiologia-de-los-Alimentos.-Ecologia-e-interacciones-microbianas.-SEM_75_web.pdf) and their interaction within the community and with the environment.
-Many research groups worldwide are exploring the great diversity of wine yeasts to exploit their metabolic potential to improve wine flavor or to prevent wine spoilage (de Celis *et al.* [2023](https://academic.oup.com/femsyr/article/22/1/foac034/6648099)).
+Many research groups worldwide are exploring the great diversity of wine yeasts to exploit their metabolic potential to improve wine flavor or to prevent wine spoilage (de Celis *et al.* [2021](https://academic.oup.com/lambio/article/68/6/580/6699300); [2023](https://academic.oup.com/femsyr/article/22/1/foac034/6648099)).

-Once sufficiently understood, the complexity of wine yeast microbiomes and its multi-species interactions could be captured in a single cell carrying a representative synthetic metagenome.
-Thus, it is an exciting idea to explore the use of a synthetic *Saccharomyces* chassis for the construction of a synthetic yeast that contains and regulates the expression of genes covering all the ecological functions found in multi-species spontaneous wine fermentations (Belda *et al.* [2021](https://www.nature.com/articles/s41467-021-21877-y)).
+Once sufficiently understood, it is an exciting idea to explore the use of a synthetic *Saccharomyces* chassis for the construction of a synthetic yeast that contains and regulates the expression of genes covering all the ecological functions found in multi-species spontaneous wine fermentations (Belda *et al.* [2021](https://www.nature.com/articles/s41467-021-21877-y)).